zvrba/SqlInvoke/README.txt

 - Result set readers,
 - SqlRowAccessor<T> class that helps to reduce boilerplate in the most common case of executing a fixed-text statement

-To get acquainted with the library, start with `Models.cs` and `TestSqlContext.cs` in the test project.
+To get acquainted with the library, start with [Models.cs](Quine.SqlInvoke.Test/Models.cs) and [TestSqlContext.cs](Quine.SqlInvoke.Test/TestSqlContext.cs) in the test project.
 Then read the test cases to see the library in use.

 NOTE: `SqlContext` class is the entry point to all functionality.
-Even though the name is similar, the functionality has nothing in common with EFCore contexts.  (`SqlContext` is a cache / reflection / compilation context for expression trees that transfer data items between C# objects and SQL row and parameter sets.)
+Even though the name is similar, the functionality has nothing in common with EFCore contexts: `SqlContext` is a reflection / code cache for compiled expression trees that transfer data items between C# objects and SQL row and parameter sets.
+It is also a place to put predeclared SQL statement instances for easy access, i.e., without going through `GetRowAccessor` method.

 Why not EFCore?
 ---------------